A Well-Lived Life 2 - Book 4 - Elyse

 December 23, 1989, O’Hare International Airport, Illinois

 “How does this work?”
-I asked.
+I asked Karl.

 “She’ll get off the plane, and then those officers and enlisted men will escort her to the tarmac,” Karl said.
-“Nick’s coffin will come off first, and they’ll load him into a hearse and he’ll have a military escort to Great Lakes.
+“Nick’s coffin will come off first, and they’ll load him into a hearse, and he’ll have a military escort to Great Lakes.
 Bethany will ride in a car behind them with Nicholas and the chaplain.
 I’ll be with them as well.
 Depending on what Bethany wants, you can drive to the base.
 I have a pass for you that gets you, your wives, and your car past the guard post.
 And one for Kathy and Kurt as well.”

 “What happens then?”

 “An honor guard will stand with his coffin until the funeral service, and then I’ll accompany Nick to Cincinnati.
 A detachment of sailors will be there, along with a bugler, as well as a number of people from the JAG office at RTC.
 A representative of the JAG will come from DC, though not the JAG himself.
-Pete got the days off to attend.
-Nick will get a gun salute, as well as a full flag ceremony.”
+Pete has the days off to attend.
+Nick will receive a gun salute, as well as a full flag ceremony.”

 “That hardly makes up for it,” I sighed.